 (2) The amounts under the "Stock Awards" column reflect the aggregate grant date fair value of performance-based stock units granted to the NEOs pursuant to the Incentive Compensation Plan, computed in accordance with ASC Topic 718, without regard to any risk of forfeitures.
 The grant date fair value of performance-based stock units is reported based on the probable outcome of the performance conditions on the date of grant.
-The discussion of the assumptions used in calculating these values can be found in Note 11 to our consolidated financial statements.
-If the maximum amount, rather than the target amount, were reported in the table with respect to the PSUs as of December 31, 2023, the total values associated with all stock award grants, would be as follows: Mr. Krohn, \$5.1 million; Mr. Parasnis, \$1.1 million; Mr. Williford, \$2.2 million; and Mr. Curth, \$2.0 million.
+The discussion of the assumptions used in calculating these values can be found in the Form 10-K in Note 8 to our consolidated financial statements.

+If the maximum amount, rather than the target amount, were reported in the table with respect to the PSUs as of December 31, 2024, the total values associated with all 2024 stock award grants, would be as follows: Mr. Krohn, \$3,845,584 million; Mr. Parasnis, \$1,622,357 million; and Mr. Williford, \$1,622,357 million.
+Mr. Hittner was not granted any PSUs in 2024.